-Toni Marie Palmertree is an American soprano who receives great acclaim from audiences and critics for her captivating performances.
-This past fall she was called to step into the title role of Madama Butterfly for the November 18th 2016 performance at San Francisco Opera.
-Janos Gereben from San Francisco Classical Voice wrote: “The young soprano not only met the challenge, but she claimed her place among the finest vocal interpreters of the role heard here recently.”
+Toni Marie Palmertree is an American soprano praised for her tender, expressive voice (SF Examiner).
+In her two year residency as an Adler Fellow with San Francisco Opera, she performed a wide range of roles including making her role debut as Liù (Turandot) for which she was praised for "[delivering] a performance of wondrous poignancy and heroism...clothed in vigorous, expressive phrasing” (SF Chronicle).
+Additionally, she stepped into the title role of Madama Butterfly for the November 18th 2016 performance.
+Janos Gereben (SFCV) wrote: “The young soprano not only met the challenge, but she claimed her place among the finest vocal interpreters of the role...”

 Ms. Palmertree received her Bachelor of Music degree from The Peabody Conservatory of Music in Baltimore, Maryland.
 She is a student of renowned voice teachers Mark Moliterno, Laura Brooks Rice, and Phyllis Bryn Julson.